 Whether they’re ordering pizza, applying for a mortgage, or completing business “paperwork,” they’re as likely to be doing so using a phone or tablet as any other way.
 One recent survey found that in 2016, 57% of web visits arrived via mobile, a figure that jumped to 63% in 2017!
 Desktop environments will always have their advantages, but for everyday use people increasingly turn to mobile.

 You have probably heard of the “mobile first” philosophy, wherein businesses design their web properties first and foremost to appeal to mobile users rather than desktop users.
 The reasons for this are clear.
 If you’ve ever had to use a company’s regular website on your phone, you know what a hassle it can be.
-Designing for mobile first doesn’t prevent you from appealing to your desktop environment users, but doing it the other way can cause problems with a large chunk of the population.
+Mobile form design doesn’t prevent you from appealing to your desktop environment users, but doing it the other way can cause problems with a large chunk of the population.